parthian-sterlet/antinoise/README.md

 Command line file [command_line_no_mask](https://github.com/parthian-sterlet/antinoise/blob/main/run/command_line_no_mask) and Perl script [no_mask.pl](https://github.com/parthian-sterlet/antinoise/blob/main/run/no_mask.pl) show the example application of the genomic approach for the background generation for a tested dataset in BED format from the *S. cerevisiae* genome.
 Background sequences are searhed in the full-length sequences of the reference genome.
 The script starts from one FASTA file containing all chromosomes of certain reference genome, e.g. [the reference sequence of *S. cerevisiae* genome](https://github.com/parthian-sterlet/antinoise/blob/main/genomes/sc64/Saccharomyces_cerevisiae.R64-1-1.dna.toplevel.fa)  This file should taken in the public database, e.g. for [human](https://ftp.ensembl.org/pub/release-110/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz) and [mouse](https://ftp.ensembl.org/pub/release-102/fasta/mus_musculus/dna/Mus_musculus.GRCm38.dna.primary_assembly.fa.gz).

-* Blacklisted regions masking, application to the entire genome lacking certain specific blacklisted regions
+* Masking of blacklisted regions, application to the entire genome lacking certain specific blacklisted regions

 Command line file [command_line_blacklisted](https://github.com/parthian-sterlet/antinoise/blob/main/run/command_line_blacklisted) and Perl script [mask.pl](https://github.com/parthian-sterlet/antinoise/blob/main/run/mask.pl) show the example application of the genomic approach for the background generation for a tested dataset in BED format from the *S. cerevisiae* genome, applying an additional BED file of 'blacklisted' regions.
 E.g.. those ones for [human](https://github.com/parthian-sterlet/antinoise/blob/main/examples/blacklisted/GRCh38_unified_blacklist.bed) from [ENCODE](https://www.encodeproject.org/files/ENCFF356LFX/) and for [mouse](https://github.com/parthian-sterlet/antinoise/blob/main/examples/blacklisted/ENCODE_ENCFF547MET_mm10.bed) from [ENCODE](https://www.encodeproject.org/files/ENCFF547MET/), see [(Amemiya et al., 2019)](https://doi.org/10.1038/s41598-019-45839-z).
 This analysis implies masking of genomic fragments of a given annotation in BED format (blacklisted regions), i.e. these regions are excluded from the analysis and they will be omitted in output background genomic sequences

-* Whitelisted regions masking, application is limited to only specific whitelisted regions, all remaining genomic loci are excluded
+* Retention of whitelisted regions, application is limited to only specific whitelisted regions, all remaining genomic loci are excluded

 Command line file [command_line_whitelisted](https://github.com/parthian-sterlet/antinoise/blob/main/run/command_line_blacklisted) and Perl script [mask.pl](https://github.com/parthian-sterlet/antinoise/blob/main/run/mask.pl) show the example application of the genomic approach for the background generation for a tested dataset in BED format from the *S. cerevisiae* genome, applying an additional BED file of 'whitelisted' regions.
 Only these regions may proceed to output data, all the rest genomic regions will be masked and are subsequently excluded.
 E.g., the example file of whitelisted regions contains promoter regions (5 kb upstream and 100 bp downstream) of mouse protein coding genes [mm10_m5kb_p100_pc.bed](https://github.com/parthian-sterlet/antinoise/blob/main/examples/whitelisted/mm10_m5kb_p100_pc.bed) based on annotation from Genecode [version M25](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_mouse/release_M25/).